josephbleroy/terraform-templates/README.md

-# Terraform
+# Terraform Templates

-Turn your infrastructure into code.
+This repository is a collection of useful Terraform templates that I've come across.

-# Stuff you want to protect
+# Don't Version Control This Stuff

 You always want to keep the following files and directories from being version controlled, and should add them to a `.gitignore` file: